Which city is cheaper, Warsaw or Istanbul?

 Students come from all over to stay in Warsaw.
 The city's long history and current standing as a cultural and economic hub make it appealing to international students.
 The prices are reasonable and the opportunities for students are abundant.

-Public transit in Istanbul is top-notch.
+Visitors in Istanbul can get around quickly with the extensive public transit system.
 It has a comprehensive and diverse public transit system that includes buses, trams, minibuses, ferries, funicular, and more.

-Warsaw has some very good public transit options.
+The public transit in Warsaw can get you around easily.
 There are buses, trams, and a metro available.

 Istanbul is very walkable.
 Although it is huge, most of the neighborhoods that tourists visit are incredibly walkable and pedestrian-friendly.

-Warsaw is generally not a very walkable city.
+Warsaw is generally not very walkable.
 Many sights are spread out, so walking between attractions isn't always the best option.

 Visitors can find plenty of fun things to do in both Istanbul and Warsaw.
-With generally more activities and things to do, visitors tend to spend more time in Istanbul than Warsaw.
+With generally more activities and things to do, visitors tend to spend more time in Istanbul than in Warsaw.
+Usually, 3-7 days is a good amount of time for Istanbul, and 1-3 days is enough time in Warsaw.

 Istanbul is a bustling city that offers something for everyone.
 The old town is one of the main draws for visitors.
 But since there are so many activities, you'll likely want to spend more than one day exploring.